neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 ---
 title: Build a RAG chatbot with Astro, Postgres, and LlamaIndex
-subtitle: A step-by-step guide for building a RAG chatbot in an Astro application with LlamaIndex and Postgres powered by Neon
+subtitle: A step-by-step guide for building a RAG chatbot in an Astro application with LlamaIndex and Postgres
 author: rishi-raj-jain
 enableTableOfContents: true
 createdAt: '2024-06-11T00:00:00.000Z'
 updatedOn: '2024-06-11T00:00:00.000Z'
 ---

-In this guide, you will learn the step-by-step process of building a Retrieval-Augmented Generation chatbot in Astro application with LlamaIndex and Postgres, powered by Neon.
+A step-by-step guide to build a Retrieval-Augmented Generation chatbot in Astro application with LlamaIndex and Postgres.

 ## Prerequisites